isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

    expired lease.

--  Update lease information in the lease database to indicate that the lease is now available for re-assignment.
+-  Update lease information in the lease database to indicate that the lease is now available for reassignment.

 -  Update counters on the server, a process that includes increasing the number of reclaimed leases and decreasing the number of assigned